ConvertingDLmodels-ICSME2022/ReplicationPackage/README.md

 # An Empirical Study of Challenges in Converting DL Models
-This Replication Package is intended for replication of results presented in the paper "An Empirical Study of Challenges in Converting Deep Learning Models" submitted to ICSME2022 in April 2022.
-It contains the data, and code used to produce results in the paper.
+This Replication Package is intended for replication of results presented in the paper "An Empirical Study of Challenges in Converting Deep Learning Models'' submitted to ICSME2022 in April 2022.
+It contains the data, and our detailed results presented in the paper.

 Our replication package consists of three main folders: 1, 2, and Artifacts.